pec0ra/buvic/README.md

 The first header line contains the place of the measurement with its name, latitude and longitude.
 The second line gives information about the parameter used for calculation.
 Each info has the format `<name>=<value>` and infos are separated by a tabulation.
+The value for `coscor` is followed by the cloud coverage in parenthesis if this value was taken from [darksky](https://darksky.net/dev).
 The third line contains the headers for the three columns of data.

 After the header, the following rows contain the data.
 Each row contains three values separated by white spaces: the wavelength, the spectral